moj-analytical-services/iceberg-evaluation/docs/README.md

 - No time to investigate the impact of:
   - data skew on write-performance
   - table width on write-performance
-  - simultaneously updating a table on read-performance
+  - simultaneously updating and querying a table on read-performance
 - Replacing dependency on specialist Spark expertise with specialist Athena and Iceberg expertise
 - Athena might not be able to handle future volumes